Transform 6 Fresh-Pressed Juices Into Filling Meals

 California's leading cold-pressed juicery chain, Pressed Juicery, offers three different citrus-based drinks that may remind you of what you're sipping at home.
 While all of them go down nice and easy on a hot day, they aren't substantial enough to be called breakfast.
 Top a slice of whole-grain toast with two sliced hard-boiled eggs to add some much-needed protein, fiber, and iron to your morning meal.

 A Juice That Incorporates Nuts, Seeds or Legumes

-Juices that incorporate nuts, seeds or legumes (like Juice Press' Sweet Pea & Almond) provide more healthy fats than typical fruit and veggie juices, says Minchen.
-“Eating a piece of fruit and five or six crackers or a salad with grilled chicken provides complementary protein, vitamins, minerals, fiber and antioxidants for a well-balanced meal.”
+Juices that incorporate nuts, seeds, or legumes provide more healthy fats than typical fruit and veggie juices, says Minchen.
+"Eating a piece of fruit and five or six crackers or a salad with grilled chicken provides complementary protein, vitamins, minerals, fiber, and antioxidants for a well-balanced meal."

 - – 12 People Who Should Never Drink Coffee, Say Dietitians